yarbshk/optget/README.md

 ...where `<TYPE>` is meant one of the [processor types](#processor-types).

 ## Troubleshooting
-* `java.lang.IllegalArgumentException: Only directories are allowed as root path: src/main/java` - provide an `OG_SRCPATH` environment variable to specify root directories of sets of source files separated by colons (e.g. `og-sample-ref/src/main/java:og-sample-ref/src/test/java`).
+* `java.lang.IllegalArgumentException: Only directories are allowed as root path: src/main/java` - provide an `OG_SRCPATH` environment variable to specify root directories of sets of source files separated by colons if many (e.g. `og-sample-ref/src/main/java`).
+* `com.sun.tools.attach.AgentLoadException: Agent JAR not found or no Agent-Class attribute` - provide an `OG_JARPATH` environment variable to specify path to a jarfile that contains a Java agent (e.g. `og-processor-run/build/libs/og-processor-run-1.0-SNAPSHOT.jar`).